Private Herbert John Mcilrath

 Australia’s involvement in the First World War began when Britain and Germany went to war on 4 August 1914, and both Prime Minister Joseph Cook and Opposition Leader Andrew Fisher pledged full support for Britain.
 The outbreak of war was greeted in Australia, as in many other places, with great enthusiasm.
 Herbert enlisted just 21 days later, on the 25th August.

-He was single, and a butter maker, eager to do his bit.
-He enlisted in Lismore, stating his next of kin as his father, Isaac, of Murwillumbah and he was Protestant.
-Herbert was 22 years 5 months old and was presently serving in the 4th Light Horse for the past 3 years.
+Herbert was 22 years 5 months old.
 He was 5ft 7 inches tall (1.7M), weighed 10 stone 2 oz (64kgs), with a dark complexion, greyish eyes & dark brown hair.
-He had a scar on his left leg near his thigh.
-He was enlisted as a private into the 2nd Light Horse regiments, with service No 539
+He had a scar on his left leg near his thigh. and he was Protestant.

 The 2nd Light Horse Regiment was a mounted infantry unit of the Australian Army during World War I. Raised in August 1914; it was part of the 1st Light Horse Brigade.
 The regiment fought exclusively against the Ottoman Empire.
 The regiment was composed of mounted infantry, known for their mobility and versatility, and played a significant role in campaigns across Gallipoli, Egypt, Sinai, and Palestine.